-Chipotle Pumpkin Turkey Chili recipe made with pumpkin, sweet potatoes, beans and chipotle peppers for a healthy fall meal! (freezer friendly, gluten free)
+Chipotle Pumpkin Turkey Chili recipe made with pumpkin, sweet potatoes, beans and chipotle peppers for a quick and easy healthy fall meal! (freezer friendly, gluten free)

 Nevertheless, even though it doesn’t feel like fall outside, I’m determined to embrace the season in my little kitchen.
 Basically, what I’m say is it’s time to bring on the pumpkin!